- Adoption Guide

 1. What would I do as a volunteer?

 Volunteers assist staff in almost every area of the shelter.
 They clean, feed, and help socialize animals.
-They answer phones, greet customers, do data entry, and help run special events and fundraisers.
+They answer phones, greet customers, help with data entry, and help run special events and fundraisers.
 See Volunteer Opportunities for a list of our volunteer opportunities where we need your help right now!

 2. How do I become a volunteer?

-Volunteer Orientation is available on-line as of January 2011.
 Visit our "Become A KHS Volunteer" tab to follow steps 1-4 and apply to become a KHS Volunteer.
-After completing the at-home process you will visit the shelter to submit your application.
-A staff member will review your application and schedule a time for you to come in and discuss contributing to the community in a big way!
+After completing the application you will visit the shelter to submit your application or send it to KHS via mail, marked "Attn: Volunteer Coordinator".
+A staff member will review your application and contact you to schedule a date for your Volunteer Orientation.

 3. How old do I have to be to volunteer?